PHP Class: x_class_api

 DATETIME |

-Timestamp when the key was created. |
+Timestamp when the API key was created. |

 expires_at |

-Optional expiration date. |
+Optional expiration date for the API key. |

 last_used_at |

-Timestamp of last use. |
+Timestamp of the last time the API key was used. |

 Methods